Rental Guides · Last updated 2 June 2026

 What is the minimum rental contract length in La Linea?

-Under Spanish law (LAU), the minimum effective tenancy is 5 years if your landlord is an individual, or 7 years if they are a company.
+Under the LAU, the minimum effective tenancy is 5 years if your landlord is an individual, or 7 years if they are a company.
 Even if the written contract says 1 year, you have the legal right to stay up to the 5-year minimum.
+Any clause attempting to reduce this is unenforceable.

 Can a landlord charge agency fees in La Linea?

-No. Since 2019, agency fees in Spain must be paid by the landlord, not the tenant.
+No. Since the 2019 LAU reform, agency fees in Spain must be paid by the landlord, not the tenant.
 If an agent tries to charge you a finder's fee, this is illegal and you can refuse to pay it.

 How much deposit will I need in La Linea?

-The legal fianza is 1 month rent.
-Landlords can additionally request up to 2 months extra as a guarantee.
-In practice, budget for 2 to 3 months rent upfront plus your first month's payment when you sign.
+The legal fianza is 1 month's rent for permanent unfurnished properties, or 2 months for furnished ones.
+Landlords can additionally request an aval (bank guarantee), which is common for cross-border workers earning in sterling.
+In practice, budget for at least 2 to 3 months rent upfront plus your first month's payment when you sign.

 Do I need a NIE to rent in La Linea?